November 6, 2023 | 4 minute read time

-The decision of whether to use Category 5e, 6 or 6a cables to wire your Ethernet network pretty much comes down to cost, data transfer speed and connection distance.
-All use RJ45 connectors to patch into your network via server, router, computer or other hardware.
-As well, all support Power over Ethernet (PoE).
+Cat5e, 6 and 6a cables all use RJ45 connectors to patch into your network via server, router, computer or other hardware.
+All also support Power over Ethernet (PoE).
 Otherwise, each cable has a different standard.

-Data rates double every 18 months.
-While Cat5e will likely provide the necessary performance you ’re looking for, you may decide that future-proofing your network with Cat6 or Cat6a cabling is a safer bet.
+In a speed test, Cat 6 wins every time.
+While Cat 5e will likely provide the necessary performance you ’re looking for, data transmission rates double every 18 months.
+If you expect your cable installation to remain unchanged for a few years, you may decide that future-proofing your network with Cat 6 or Cat 6a cabling is a safer bet.

-It should be noted that network transmission speed depends on all the components within your network.
+It should be noted that network transmission speed depends on all the components being able to operate on the higher speed.
 The transmission speed rating for each standard is theoretical.
 So, a legacy device that is incapable of Gigabit speeds won’t be able to attain Gigabit speeds just because you use a faster cable.